AndcultureCode/AndcultureCode/clean-code/FORMATTING.md

     return false;
 ```

-Left to it's current code execution path, the above should be re-written like this:
+Left to its current code execution path, the above should be re-written like this:
 ```CSharp
 if (myNumberEntry > upperLimit)
 {